hyperledger-labs/hyperledger-labs.github.io/labs/sawtooth-healthcare.md

 # Initial Committers

 For now I'm the only person.
-Fill free to join and expand the community.
+Feel free to join and expand the community.

 https://github.com/AlexZhovnuvaty Alexander Zhovnuvaty <a.zhovnuvaty@gmail.com>

 # Sponsor

-Richard Bloch <richardbloch@businesslearninginc.com>
+Richard Bloch <richardbloch@businesslearninginc.com>, chair of Healthcare SIG

 # Pre-existing repository